beacon-biosignals/StableHashTraits.jl/docs/templates/index_template.md

 {INSERT_EXAMPLE}

-In this example we also optimize our hash by setting `preserves_structure=true`.
+In this example we also optimize our hash by setting `hoist_type=true`.
 You can do this any time your function is type stable, but there are additional conditions under which you can still set this flag to true, discussed below.

 [`StableHashTraits.Transformer`](@ref) takes a second positional argument which is the `StructType` you wish to use on the transformed return value.
 By default `StructType` is applied to the result to determine this automatically, but in some cases it can be useful to modify this trait by passing a second argument (see the example below).